 Nick bought the church from Robin Den of Premier Faversham Joinery, who had been using it as a joinery shop.
 De-consecrated in 1951, it was then used as a gymnasium for the nearby Church of England primary school.
 This usage no doubt accounts for the many different styles of glass in the windows – casualties of the children’s frolics.

-Built in 1886, the tin church is an offshoot of St Catherine’s and is just one of many similar churches that were once widespread throughout the British Isles, far-flung parts of the British Empire and frontier towns populated by pioneer settlers in America.
+Built in 1886, the tin church was a branch of St Mary of Charity and is just one of many similar churches that were once widespread throughout the British Isles, far-flung parts of the British Empire and frontier towns populated by pioneer settlers in America.

 The 19th century saw a rapid growth in urban population, resulting in a widespread call for new churches and chapels, often referred to as ‘tin tabernacles’.
 They were designed and made in kit form, to be bought from illustrated catalogues which also advertised cottages, railway stations and houses.
 Timber framed and externally clad with galvanised corrugated iron, the ‘flat pack’ churches were easy to erect and transport, and were light, strong and relatively inexpensive compared to conventional building materials.
 The churches could be as large or as small as needed.

 ‘Embellishments such as a rose window or a fancy porch were add-on extras,’ says Nick.
 But they were not to everyone’s taste ‘[Tin churches]….were spreading like a pestilence over the country,’ wrote William Morris in 1890.